 Outline of Permitting Process

-I. Read the following information thoroughly (also included in the above download of application).
+I. Read the following information thoroughly.
 It is important and may help to avoid delays or possible problems that can occur during the permitting process.
 It is highly recommended that the applicant seek the services of a qualified consultant or contractor to assist you in the layout, design and construction of the on-lot sewage disposal system.

 III.
-Return the complete application to our office to arrange a schedule for the required testing of your lot by the Sewage Enforcement Officer (SEO).
+The Dallas Area Municipal Authority will forward the completed application to our Sewage Enforcement Officer to arrange required testing of your lot .
 The following tests must be completed before a permit can be issued:

 A. Soil Probe/ Profile Test